Sixth Wellington Workshop in Probability and Mathematical Statistics

 Further information concerning the workshop, including presentation abstracts, the detailed program and links to almost all the presentations, is available below.

 Internet access for visiting Workshop participants is possible through eduroam (education roaming; opens in a new tab), using authentication from your home institution.
 Alternatively, guests can access the Wi-Fi network at Victoria by following the instructions given here:

 WWPMS guest Wi-Fi access (pdf; opens in a new tab).

 A poster for display purposes is available here: WWPMS 2017 Poster (pdf; opens in a new tab).

-Links to all presentations are included in the Workshop Proceedings section below.
+Links to almost all presentations are included in the Workshop Proceedings section below.

 The general structure of the Sixth Workshop remains as it was previously: all speakers are invited by the Program Committee (see below), all have the same time to present (30 minutes, including time for a few questions) and there are no parallel sessions.